Getting to the guts of cravings

 n.
 A food craving (also called moreishness or selective) is an intense desire to consume a specific food, and is different from normal hunger.

-In practice, there are a number of reasons why we experience cravings – some have physiological origins, others are emotional and some come down to habit.
+Do you blame your willpower when it comes to holding off the urge to consume certain foods?
+In practice, there are a number of reasons why we experience cravings - some have physiological origins, others are psychological, emotional, or some come down to habit.
+But the chances are, you won’t have considered that your gut bacteria may have a role to play.

-Studies have found that the 100 trillion bacteria that occupy our guts feed off the food we eat – and they can become manipulative in order to survive.
+Yet studies have found that the 100 trillion bacteria that occupy our guts feed off the food we eat - and they can become manipulative in order to survive.

 These tiny but powerful microbes can in fact influence our feeling of fullness, change taste receptors in our mouth and make us feel bad until we have eaten that particular food that bacteria needs to survive.